MigSor/MigSor.github.io/README.md

 # MigSor.github.io
 sample startup page from zero to mastery course

-view the sample website by clicking the link below: https://migsor.github.io/
+view the sample website by clicking the link: https://migsor.github.io/